prometheus/alertmanager/README.md

 > Important: Do not load balance traffic between Prometheus and its Alertmanagers, but instead point Prometheus to a list of all Alertmanagers.
 The Alertmanager implementation expects all alerts to be sent to all Alertmanagers to ensure high availability.

+### Disabling high availability

+If running Alertmanager in high availability mode is not desired, setting `--cluster.listen-address=` will prevent Alertmanager from listening to incoming peer requests.

 ## Contributing to the Front-End

 Refer to [ui/app/CONTRIBUTING.md](ui/app/CONTRIBUTING.md).